A global Torelli theorem for hyperkahler manifolds: Introduction

 One could state this Torelli theorem as a result about the Hodge structures, as follows.
 The Torelli theorem claims that there is a bijective correspondence between isomorphism classes of K3 surfaces and the set of isomorphism classes of appropriate Hodge structures on a 22-dimensional space equipped with an integer lattice, a spin orientation (\ref{_spin_orienta_hk_Remark_}) and an integer quadratic form.

-It is natural to expect that this last result would be generalized to other hyperk\"ahler manifolds, but this straightforward generalization is invalid.
+It is natural to expect that this last result would be generalized to other hyperk\"ahler manifolds, but such a straightforward generalization is invalid.
 In \cite{_Debarre:Torelli_}, O. Debarre has shown that there exist birational hyperk\"ahler manifolds which are non-isomorphic, but have the same periods.
 A hope to have a Hodge theoretic Torelli theorem for birational moduli was extinguished in early 2000-ies.
 As shown by Yo.
 Namikawa in a beautiful (and very short) paper \cite{_Namikawa:Torelli_}, there exist hyperk\"ahler manifolds $M, M'$ which are not bimeromorphically equivalent, but their second cohomology have equivalent Hodge structures.

 For the benefit of the reader, we give here a brief reprise of the Na\-mi\-ka\-wa's construction.
 Let $T$ be a compact, complex, 2-dimensional torus, and $T^{[n]}$ its Hilbert scheme.
-The torus $T$ acts on $T^{[n]}$, and its quotient $T^{[n]}/T$ is called {\bf a generalized Kummer manifold}.
-When $n=2$, this quotient is a K3 surface obtained from the torus using the Kummer construction.
-For $n>2$, the Hodge structure on $H^2(T^{[n]}/T)$ is easy to describe.
+The Albanese map $T^{[n]}\stackrel \Alb\arrow T$ is a locally trivial fibration.
+Denote by $T^{[n]}_T$ {\bf the generalized Kummer manifold}, $T^{[n]}_T:= \Alb^{-1}(0)$.
+When $n=2$, it is a K3 surface obtained from the torus using the Kummer construction.
+For $n>2$, the Hodge structure on $H^2(T^{[n]}_T)$ is easy to describe.
 One has

-where $\eta$ is the fundamental class of the exceptional divisor of $M:=T^{[n]}/T$.
-Therefore, $H^2(M)$ has the same Hodge structure as $M' =(T^*)^{[n]}/T^*$, where $T^*$ is the dual torus.
+where $\eta$ is the fundamental class of the exceptional divisor of $M:=T^{[n]}_T$.
+Therefore, $H^2(M)$ has the same Hodge structure as $M' =(T^*)^{[n]}_{T^*}$, where $T^*$ is the dual torus.
 However, the manifolds $M$ and $M'$ are not bimeromorphically equivalent, when $T$ is generic.
-This is easy to see, for instance, for $n=3$, because the exceptional divisor of $M=T^{[3]}/T$ is a trivial $\C P^1$-fibration over $T$, and the exceptional divisor of $M'=(T^*)^{[3]}/T^*$ is fibered over $T^*$ likewise.
-Since bimeromorphic maps of holomorphic symplectic varieties are non-singular in codimension 2, any bimeromorphic isomorphism between $M$ and $M'$ would bring a bimeromorphic isomorphism between these divisors, and therefore between $T$ and $T'$, which is impossible, for general $T$.
+This is easy to see, for instance, for $n=3$, because the exceptional divisor of $M=T^{[3]}_T$ is a trivial $\C P^1$-fibration over $T$, and the exceptional divisor of $M'=(T^*)^{[3]}_{T^*}$ is fibered over $T^*$ likewise.
+Since bimeromorphic maps of holomorphic symplectic varieties are non-singular in codimension 2, any bimeromorphic isomorphism between $M$ and $M'$ would bring a bimeromorphic isomorphism between these divisors, and therefore between $T$ and $T^*$, which is impossible for general $T$.